eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### WorkloadControlLoop compares execution state with restart policy
-`swdd~workload-control-loop-compares-workload-state-with-restart-policy~1`
+#### WorkloadControlLoop handles restarts of workloads
+`swdd~workload-control-loop-handles-workload-restarts~1`

 Status: approved

-When the WorkloadControlLoop receives a new workload state, then the WorkloadControlLoop compares the `ExecutionState` of the workload state with the configured restart policy.
+When the WorkloadControlLoop receives a new workload state, then the WorkloadControlLoop shall:
+- triggers the check of the permissibility of the restart
+- execute the restart of the workload it manages based on the result of the comparison

 Rationale:
-The execution of the restart policy depends on the workload state.
+The execution of a restart of the workload depends on the workload state and the configured restart policy.

 Tags:
 - WorkloadControlLoop